heiglandreas/holidayChecker/docs/index.md

 permalink: /
 ---

-Check whether a given date is a holiday - locale-aware

 This library allows you to check a single day against one or multiple calendars to see whether the given day is a holiday or not.